kukuu/articles/Articulating-Your-Contributions-as-a-Senior-Leader.md

 ## My Personal Product Portfolio: Bridging Strategy and Execution
 As a technical leader, I actively build to stay sharp.
 My personal projects are live platforms where I’ve applied full-cycle  architecture, development, design, and market thinking:

+- **Nut Cracker:** The Zero-Friction J2E (JSON to EXCEL) Converter - A full-stack, API-driven solution developed to eliminate the manual grind of data conversion.
+Built for Data Scientists, Fullstack Developers, and Programmers, it provides an intuitive web interface to instantly transform complex JSON structures into polished Excel spreadsheets and back again with a single click.
+Featuring a robust backend API, a clean modern UI with drag-and-drop uploads, and real-time file previews, Nut Cracker integrates seamlessly into any workflow—whether preparing datasets for analysis, building ETL pipelines, or editing configuration files: https://github.com/kukuu/JSON-Excel-Converter/blob/main/README.md

+ - **AZZOTTO Movies**  - A global streaming and social platform designed to "connect all voices" by aggregating movies and trailers from Hollywood, Africa, and Asia, suggesting a focus on diverse, underrepresented content: https://www.azzottomovies.com/

+- **SPYDER (energytariffscheck.com)**- An AI-driven energy tariff comparison tool with a "Digital Twin Smart Energy Meter Reader," built to help consumers and businesses save money and reduce carbon emissions through data-driven insights.
+It functions as a forecasting system, settlement tool, and AI quoting engine: https://www.energytariffscheck.com/

+**Love Joint** (lovejoint.store) - An e-commerce platform focused on "Nutraceuticals" and "Lifestyle & Healthy Living Boosters," targeting the growing market for wellness and dietary supplements: https://www.lovejoint.store/